 You must estimate or determine recoverable units (tons, pounds, ounces, barrels, thousands of cubic feet, or other measure) of mineral products using the current industry method and the most accurate and reliable information you can obtain.

-Number of units sold.
+A number of units sold.
 You determine the number of units sold during the tax year based on your method of accounting.
 Use the following table to make this determination.